 Below: A grouping of Drooping Trillium with leaves of Trout Lily, Large-flowered Bellwort and Spotted Geranium visible.

-Notes: This native trillium is not indigenous to the Garden but was added later.
-Former Curator Martha Crone noted in her log of planting it in 1935.
-Native to the woods of SE Minnesota and most of the metro area.
+Notes: Drooping Trillium is native but is not indigenous to the Garden but was added later.
+One of the oddities is that Eloise Butler never seems to mention it in her log or in her writing.
+Former Curator Martha Crone noted in her log of planting it in 1935, '47, and '53.
+Drooping Trillium is native to the woods of SE Minnesota and most of the metro area.
 In North America it ranges from the Mississippi River eastward in the U.S., excepting New England, Florida and South Carolina and in Canada is found in Ontario.
-Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflora and T. nivale.
+Four Trilliums are considered native to Minnesota: T. cernuum, T. flexipes, T. grandiflorum and T. nivale.

 Eloise Butler wrote: Trilliums are closely related to the lilies.
 All have a thick underground stem, bearing a single aerial stem, which supports a whorl of three large leaves varying somewhat in size and shape in different species.
 Above the leaf whorl arises the lovely flower, with or without a stalk; erect or drooping; white, red, purple or pink striped, according to the species.
 The flower is also on the plan of three green sepals, three colored petals, six stamens in two rows and one pistil made up of three united carpels.
 The name trillium probably comes from the three leaves.
 The plant has a number of local names - wake robin, bath flower and “way down east.”
 Published May 21, 1911, Minneapolis Sunday Tribune.
 Read article.